qaul/qaul.net/docs/contributors/src/install/raspberry.md

-# Build qaul.net on Linux
+# Build qaul.net on Raspberry Pi running Raspberry OS

+This guide will give you a step by step instruction to build qaul.net running Raspberry OS.

 ## Prerequisites